Why Is Drinking Salt Water Such A BiG PROBLEM?

 Apart from vegetables and fruit that we know for certain are edible, there are others.
 There are some plants that you can use for hydration:

-• Another option is Miner’s lettuce, which is a wild plant that is native to North America.
-It’s a great choice because it is both high in hydration and high in vitamin C. The vitamin C makes it a sweet tasting plant and you can identify it by it’s very light green leaves and a stem that grows through it.
+Another option is Miner’s Lettuce, which is a wild plant that is native to North America.
+It’s a great choice because it is both high in its hydration capabilities and high in vitamin C. The vitamin C makes it a sweet tasting plant and you can identify it by it’s very light green leaves and a stem that grows through it.

 Drink Saltwater?
 Final Thoughts

-Chances are that you are thinking there isn’t a situation where you would only ever be able to exclusively drink saltwater, right?
+Chances are that you are thinking there isn’t a situation where you would only have access to saltwater for hydration, right?

 But there are almost one billion people on the planet that don’t have access to clean drinking water.
 This is despite the fact that the surface of the earth is covered in water.

-Mr Water Geek ThinkingFinding ways to quickly and easily make all this readily available water drinkable would be a great help to many.
+Mr Water Geek ThinkingFinding ways to quickly and easily make all this readily available and drinkable would be a great help to many people.

 Apart from the great need for easy and portable desalination, we also need to know the signs of poisoning.